An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Pure Functions

-Pure functions are the cornerstone of functional programming.
+Pure functions are the foundation of functional programming.
 The output of a pure function is determined solely by its input values, with no observable side effects.
-This means that a pure function does not change any external state or depend on any external state that may change.
+This means that a pure function does not change any external state or depend on any external state that might change.
 As a result, pure functions are predictable and easier to test.

 def add(a, b):